2019 Ford Mustang Shelby GT350 challenges giants on the track

 I’m satisfied and, in fact, informed.
 Comparing my time versus Jason’s suggests the adjustable camber plates (which cost $850 and come with the rear spoiler’s optional Gurney flap) are good for 1-1.5 seconds on a twisty 2.14-mile track like Gingerman.

 Both times also show how incredible this car performs.
 My 1:41:61 is almost exactly 1 second off the best time I ever achieved at this track, a 1:40.64 last year in a Nissan GT-R Track Edition.
-Starting at $64,980, the GT350 costs about half as much as that car, and as Jason showed, it can actually be quicker with the camber adjusted.
+Priced at $64,860 with just a few extras, the GT350 costs about half as much as that car, and as Jason showed, it can actually be quicker with the camber adjusted.

 That’s a pretty sweet tune for a tuba or a Mustang.